-The development of Claisebrook Village within the East Perth Redevelopment Authority (EPRA) Area was groundbreaking in the delivery of higher residential density development in close proximity to the Perth CBD.
-At the time of planning, central Perth had limited residential housing and the development of Claisebrook Village shifted the diversity and choice of housing within the Perth CBD dramatically.
-The town houses and apartments were planned within a context of urban development with a focus was on prioritising pedestrian and cyclist movements.
+The development of Claisebrook Village within the East Perth Redevelopment Authority (EPRA) Area was groundbreaking in the delivery of higher residential density development in close proximity to the Perth Central Business District.
+At the time of planning, central Perth had limited residential housing and the development of Claisebrook Village dramatically shifted the diversity and choice of housing within Perth.
+The town houses and apartments were planned within a context of urban development with a focus on prioritising pedestrian and cyclist movements.
 Claisebrook Village demonstrates how innovative thinking can be a catalyst for change.

 The Federal Government’s Building Better Cities program (1991-96) began a process of renewal at Claisebrook Cove that established an urban village on the Swan River.
-The initial masterplan design acknowledged the local Aboriginal and European heritage of the area, capitalised on proximity to the CBD, supported public transport at the Claisebrook Train Station and encouraged pedestrian activity.
+The initial masterplan design acknowledged the local Aboriginal and European heritage of the area, capitalised on proximity to the Central Business District, supported public transport at the Claisebrook Train Station and encouraged pedestrian activity.

 The masterplan deliberately contemplated small lot sizes, increased development heights and reduced road reserves.
-To provide a high level of amenity for the residents of the higher residential development, master-planning processes established certain urban design principles:
+Providing a high level of amenity for the residents of the higher residential development, the master-planning processes of Calisebrook Village reflect various Healthy Active by Design principles:

 Public open space